Regulatory Strategy, Securities Compliance, and Risk Management

 My Value:

-As the lead securities registration attorney at the Oregon Department of Consumer and Business Services, I reviewed a vast majority of the securities that were registered in Oregon.
+As the lead securities registration attorney at the Oregon Department of Consumer and Business Services, I reviewed most of the securities that were registered in Oregon.
 Those offerings ranged from a small offering in a grocery cooperative to bond offerings by religious and non-profit organizations to large and complex offerings by real estate investment trusts, private credit funds, and business development companies.
 I bring not only deep expertise in state securities registration requirements and exemptions, but also an insider’s understanding of the regulatory review process and the practical challenges issuers face in navigating it.

 Clients especially value my ability to engage productively with regulators and stakeholders—a skill developed through years of working closely with colleagues, issuers, attorneys, and market participants.
 During my tenure as Oregon’s senior securities registration attorney, I regularly issued comment letters, provided both formal and informal guidance on capital raising strategies, and advised on compliance obligations and how to avoid (or mitigate) potential violations.

-Click the following links to learn about LOJA’s other services and practice areas:
+Learn about LOJA’s other services and practice areas:

-State Securities Enforcement Defense
+State Securities Investigation and Enforcement Defense

-Consulting and Testifying Expert Services
+Consulting and Testifying Expert

-CLICK HERE TO SCHEDULE AN INITIAL CONSULTATION
+SCHEDULE A FREE INITIAL CONSULTATION